 - Invite several people over at once so that you don’t have to give the same talk multiple times.

 - If they are not caregivers of your child, you can teach them the basics, such as the signs of low blood sugar and how to treat it.
 Let them know that they don’t have to make special accommodations, such as stocking up on sugar-free products, and that your child can still be included in celebrations, including eating cake.

 - If your child is self-conscious about her diabetes, you may choose to do this without her presence.

 - Share books covering the basics of diabetes care, such as Diabetes Care for Babies, Toddlers, and Preschoolers or A First Book For Understanding Diabetes.
 You want to educate caregivers without overwhelming them with too much information.

 - Go over the signs and symptoms of low blood sugar, including treatment using the “rule of 15s” (see chapter 4), how and when to use glucagon, signs and symptoms of high blood sugar, and when to check for ketones.

 - Give an introduction to counting carbs and giving insulin if this will be one of their duties when caring for your child.

 - Hand out a simple one-to-two-page instruction sheet that includes all the important information at a glance.

 - Reassure them that they can do this, too, and that you are only a phone call away if they have questions.

 If you’d like to learn more about the book, you can read more on the Kids First, Diabetes Second book page.
-It’s available widely in print and as an eBook from book sellers such as Barnes & Noble, Amazon.com, and IndieBound.
-And if you do read it and find it to be a valuable resource, I would greatly appreciate if you could write a review on any of the online retail sites.
+It’s available widely from booksellers such as Amazon and Bookshop.
+And if you do read it and find it to be a valuable resource, I would greatly appreciate it if you could write a review on any of the online retail sites.
 Thanks!